 Top 3 Small Rice Cookers

-Here, in no particular order, are my selections for the 3 best mini rice cooker:
+Here are my selections for the 3 best mini rice cookers:

 - The Dash Mini: Compact and Powerful